craigfay/.vim/tips.md

 :cnp to jump between matches.
 Use :cr to return to the first match.

 Use `:cdo s/before/after/gc | update` to interactively find and replace matches from `:vimgrep`

+Use `gd` or `gD` to go to a local declaration of a variable. `gD` always starts from the top of the file.

+Use `:noh` to turn off highlighting until the next search.

 # Quickfix Window